 You may also want pursue a lawsuit.
 If we agree to represent you, we will file a complaint against the City of New York and the individual police officers or correction officers involved in the incident.
 We will then vigorously pursue the case in court until we’ve achieved justice for you.

 Should I obtain services from a civil rights attorney?

-We proudly serve clients in the Bronx, Manhattan as well as Westchester
+We proudly serve clients in all of New York City, including the Bronx and Manhattan, as well as Westchester and other counties.